ArcherHume/StrungOut/README.md

 ### possessive(name)
 Returns the possessive form of a name or noun.

-### simplifyFraction(numerator, denominator)
-Simplifies a fraction using the greatest common divisor.

-### findClosestFraction(decimal, maxDenominator = 1000)
-Finds the closest fraction for a given decimal, with an optional maximum denominator.

 ### convertPercentageFraction(value)
 Converts a percentage to a fraction or a fraction to a percentage, depending on the input.
 Returns an error message if the input is invalid.